 Twice each year, OSHA releases it regulatory agenda, which serves as a primer for understanding both the upcoming changes to written standards and enforcement priorities.
-The most recent report indicated potential actions on 26 different regulations, but more importantly identified two relevant regulations which either already have gone into effect, or should be active during the 2015 calendar year: the updated written standards related to slips, trips, and falls, and the record keeping rule.
+The most recent report indicated potential actions on 26 different OSHA regulations, but more importantly identified two relevant regulations which either already have gone into effect, or should be active during the 2015 calendar year: the updated written standards related to slips, trips, and falls, and the record keeping rule.

 Slips, Trips & Falls